 We cover you for skiing and snowboarding at a commercial ski field, provided you’re not trying to show-off too much by racing, or performing any acrobatics or stunts!

-Holiday Rescue travel insurance covers you for:
+All Holiday Rescue travel insurance policies include skiing and snowboarding cover for:

 Rescue and emergency medical treatment.

 If you’re badly injured while skiing (or snowboarding) on a designated commercial ski field, and need to be evacuated off the snow slopes by stretcher, ambulance or helicopter to the nearest medical facility…we’ll cover the costs.
-If you need further medical evacuation back to New Zealand, we’ll bring you home too.
+If you need further medical evacuation back to Australia, we’ll bring you home too.